cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Output:
 - client_private_key, the encoded client private key for the AKE protocol.
 - cleartext_credentials, a CleartextCredentials structure.
-- server_public_key, the public key of the server.
 - export_key, an additional client key.

 Exceptions: